Digital Transformation and the Mobile Workforce

 The exact meaning of digital transformation is different for nearly every company.
 When asked, some might describe it as making the switch from paper records to digital.
 Others may say that digital transformation means a move toward mobile maturity, or the ability to examine and create new revenue streams.

-At heart—at least where mobile workforce management is concerned—digital transformation is the process of using and fine-tuning technology to meet the needs of your organization, your employees, and ultimately, your customers.
+At the heart—at least where mobile workforce management is concerned—digital transformation is the process of using and fine-tuning technology to meet the needs of your organization, your employees, and ultimately, your customers.

 The Second Wave of Digital Transformation